Ben-Kerman/anki-jrp/doc/template-setup.md

 # Note Type Setup

-In order for the add-on to work properly, you'll have to make some adjustments to your card templates.
+You'll have to make some adjustments to your card templates for the add-on to work properly.

 ## Fields

-Every field that should be processed by the script that generates furigana and accent highlighting needs to be enclosed in an HTML element with the attribute `data-jrp-generate`.
+Every field that furigana and accent highlighting should generated for needs to be enclosed in an HTML element with the attribute `data-jrp-generate`.

 If you previously used the Migaku Japanese Add-on you'll likely have lines like this somewhere in your templates: